null

 • Estimate your realistic solar power production in worst-case scenarios.
 Here's how to estimate solar irradiance by month based on your expected location(s).

-• Reduce your circuit’s power requirements before discussing the panel’s power requirement.
-For example, if you can reduce your circuit’s mA requirements by 50% this reduces the size of the solar panel by 50%, saving you money, size, and weight.
+• Reduce your device’s power requirements before discussing the panel’s power requirement.
+For example, if you can reduce your device’s power requirements by 50% this reduces the size of the solar panel by 50%, saving you money, size, and weight.

-• Prototype your project with small solar panels before moving forward with custom designs.
+• Prototype your project with off the shelf small solar panels before moving forward with custom designs.
 This allows you to confirm the efficiency of the circuit and power production estimates before investing in a custom design.

 ^back to top